kishuni/speedfuns/undertale/pacifist.md

 Amalgamate (Mirror) | `Pray+Mystify+Pick On+Spare` |

 Go left first to fight the Sink Amalgamate and grab the key.
+- Mash at the first sink instead of turning all three on.
+- If you get hit make sure you have full HP before going into the second part of the lab.

 Get the key from the bed.